Uniqueness of Coxeter structures on Kac-Moody algebras: Factorisation of morphisms in

-\subsection{Factorisation of morphisms in $\LBA$}
+\section{Factorisation of morphisms in \ul{$\mathsf{LBA}$}}

-We review in \ref{ss:morlba}--\ref{ss:LBApoly} the polarised structure of morphisms in the $\PROP$ $\LBA$ and their relation to Lie polynomials obtained in \cite{e1,pol}.
-We include proofs for the reader's convenience, and because they will be adapted to the refinements of $\LBA$ introduced in Sections \ref{s:plba} and \ref{s:casimir}.
+In \ref{ss:morlba}--\ref{ss:simplex-T-S}, we review the polarised structure of morphisms in the $\PROP$ $\LBA$, and their relation to free Lie algebras obtained in \cite{e1,pol}.
+We include proofs for the reader's convenience, and because they readily carry over to the refinements of $\LBA$ introduced in Sections \ref{s:plba} and \ref{s:sgp-ext}.